-You can apply for Medicaid in New York through one of four channels: online via NY State of Health, online via ACCESS HRA (NYC residents only), on paper using Form DOH-4220, or in person at an NYC HRA Medical Assistance Program office or your county Local Department of Social Services.
+There are four ways to apply for Medicaid in New York, and which one is right for you depends on where you live and what kind of coverage you need.
+The channels are NY State of Health online, ACCESS HRA online for NYC residents, the paper Form DOH-4220, and in person at an NYC HRA Medical Assistance Program office or your county Local Department of Social Services.
 Where you apply depends on whether you live in New York City or one of the other 57 counties, and whether you need standard Community Medicaid or a long-term care pathway like Managed Long Term Care, CDPAP, or nursing-home Medicaid.

 This guide walks through every step for the 2026 program year as a senior age 65+: which channel to use, what documents to gather, the NYIAP three-stage clinical assessment that gates long-term care, what trips families up, what to do if you're denied, and where to get free help.